 If you plan to visit Gyeongbokgung Palace at night, it’s best to reserve tickets as far in advance as possible.
 This is a popular event, with limited tickets available (2700 per night), that regularly sells out.
 Tickets are sold out incredibly quickly for both the spring and autumn events.

-You can visit Gyeongbokgung Palace at night, everyday until October 29th, except for Mondays and Tuesdays.
-For the autumn viewings, the night tours to Gyeongbok Palace will also not take place on the alternative holiday of October 4th.
+You can visit Gyeongbokgung Palace at night, until October 27th, 2024, except for Mondays and Tuesdays.

 On-site Tickets for Foreigners